How to add different signatures to internal and external emails

 On the Design tab, create a signature template that will include all the necessary contact details and graphics (Fig. 10.).

 On the Options tab, select the options shown in Fig. 11.
-By doing so, this signature template will be added to all new emails and replies/forwards in Outlook by default.
+By doing so, this signature template will be added to all new emails and replies/forwards in Outlook for Windows and Outlook on the web (OWA) by default.

-By following the steps outlined in this article, all users in your organization that installed and are logged in to the CodeTwo Signatures Add-in for Outlook will have access to these newly created signature templates.
+By following the steps outlined in this article, all users in your organization will have access to these newly created signature templates (provided you deployed an Outlook signatures add-in for them).
 If you want to restrict this access to selected users only, specify these users or groups of users on the Senders tab.
 Learn more

-If you use the program in server-side mode, the correct signature (internal or external) is automatically added to an email based on its recipient(s) (Fig. 12.).
-The signature is added after the email is sent, but users can view their signature by using the signature preview add-in.
+If you use the program in server-side mode, the correct signature (internal or external) is automatically added to an email based on its recipient(s), as shown in Fig. 12.
+The signature is added after the email is sent, but users can view their signature by using the CodeTwo Signatures Web Add-in for Outlook.